awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 ## Step 1: Create a VPC and subnets<a name="vpc-subnets-commands-example-create-ipv6-vpc"></a>

 The first step is to create a VPC and two subnets\.
 This example uses the IPv4 CIDR block `10.0.0.0/16` for the VPC, but you can choose a different CIDR block\.
-For more information, see [VPC and subnet sizing](VPC_Subnets.md#VPC_Sizing)\.
+For more information, see [VPC sizing](configure-your-vpc.md#vpc-sizing)\.

 **To create a VPC and subnets using the AWS CLI**